 EFL - ESL activities and games for expressing likes and dislikes

 A collection of practical ESL activities and games for teaching beginners how to express likes and dislikes.
 Feel free to adapt the ideas contained in this ESL lesson plan for your classes.
 The best way to view this content is through the TEFL Handbook app.
-So if you have an Android device, be sure to check it out.
+So if you have an iOS or Android device, be sure to check it out.

 The board below is one suggestion on how you could present the target language for this lesson.
 You should modify it as you see fit.